 Step 3: Tamp the grinds and lock the portafilter into your machine's group head.

 Step 4: Tare the cup you’re going to pull your shot into and place the cup and scale on the drip tray.
 You can now begin pulling your shot!
 Make sure to take note of the weight of you liquid espresso and time when you stop your shot.

 Brew ratio and shot time can have a dramatic impact on the flavor you taste in your coffee.
 We recommend Starting off with a brew ratio of 1:1.5 (for instance a 20g dose and a 30g shot of espresso), aiming for shot times of 25 - 30 seconds.

 Pros: At about 4 inches square, this little espresso scale fits perfectly only any drip tray.
 It weighs to the tenth of a gram, is rechargeable, has a built-in timer, and offers multiple auto-tare and auto-start modes that make it easy to weigh and time your shots.
 Acaia also offers an app that pairs with the scale to offer data collection and recipe saving functionality.
 It's also water resistant and has an all-aluminum casing making it the most durable option on the market.
 This is our favorite espresso scale here at Clive.

 Cons: At $220 it's substantially more expensive than other coffee scales.

 Pros: This compact coffee scale is fast, waterproof, has a built-in timer, is accurate to the tenth of a gram, and is small enough to fit on most espresso machine drip trays.
 A fantastic scale for the price.

 Cons: We haven't found any yet.

-Cons: At $140 the Pearl is still relatively expensive, and it's a bit too large to fit under many group heads.
+Cons: At $185 the Pearl S is still relatively expensive, and it's a bit too large to fit under many group heads.